daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

 #### Set GenericScheme to interact with your contract

-NOTE: Follow this if UGenericScheme is already being used and DAO need to interact with another contract

-You will have to deploy a new instance of GenericScheme contract and use its `initialize` method to setup the DAO `Avatar`, `contractToCall`, `votingMachine` to use and `voteParameters` for the voting.
+First, you will have to deploy a new instance of `GenericScheme` and use its `initialize` method to setup its params: the DAO `Avatar` it connects to, the `contractToCall`, the `votingMachine` to use, and the `voteParameters` for voting on proposals that use the scheme.

-Following is a short script that describes how to do this
+The following is a short script that shows how to do this:

 ```javascript
   const genericSchemeJson = require('@daostack/arc/build/contracts/GenericScheme.json')